-George Floyd case: Third-degree murder charge dismissed against ex-Minneapolis officer Derek Chauvin
+George Floyd case: Second-degree murder, manslaughter charges upheld against Derek Chauvin

-A judge dismissed the third-degree murder charge Thursday against former Minneapolis police officer Derek Chauvin in connection to the death of George Floyd in May.
+A judge upheld the second-degree murder and manslaughter charges Thursday against former Minneapolis police officer Derek Chauvin in connection to the death of George Floyd in May.

-Hennepin County Judge Peter A. Cahill denied part of the defense’s motion, and Chauvin remains charged with second-degree murder and manslaughter.
+Hennepin County Judge Peter A. Cahill granted part of the defense’s motion and dropped the third-degree murder charge against Chauvin.

+MINNEAPOLIS RESIDENTS SUE CITY COUNCIL FOR LACK OF POLICE, BLAME 'DEFUND POLICE' MOVEMENT

+Minnesota Gov. Tim Walz, a Democrat, reacted to the decision on Twitter, saying the judge’s move to uphold the remaining charges against Chauvin, as well as the charges against the other officers, was an “Important step toward justice for George Floyd.”

 CLICK HERE TO GET THE FOX NEWS APP